Create a Website Account - Manage notification subscriptions, save form progress and more.

 Any Coppell community group, organization, or business is welcome to use the classrooms for meetings.
 There is no fee to use the facility, but it is required that all attendees learn a valuable life safety lesson while here, taught by Life Safety Park staff.
 Meeting space and time is limited.
 See Life Safety Park’s Meeting Spaces page for more information.

 Life Safety Park is unable to host birthday parties, showers, receptions, or other social functions.
-We would be glad to schedule an educational tour for your birthday child or group under 30 people during regular class hours, but please make other arrangements for refreshments and gifts.
+We would be glad to schedule an educational tour for your birthday child or group under 30 people during regular class hours (M-F 8 AM - 4 PM) pending schedule availability, but please make other arrangements for refreshments and gifts.

 Adults must accompany children to the Interactive Fountain.